kayac-chang/social-proof-section/Guide.md

 export default App;
 ```

 add `@import-normalize` at the top of `src/index.css`,
 this will help us handle cross-browser default styling issue,
-and we remove some default stuff, so we don't have to override again and agin.
+and we remove some default stuff, so we don't have to override again and again.
 ```css
 @import-normalize;